Careers360 Logo

 The brain has three broad divisions; forebrain, midbrain, and hindbrain.

-• The forebrain is the biggest section of the brain, it receives sensory impulses from various receptors and is titled the main thinking part of the brain.
+• The forebrain is the biggest section of the brain.
+It receives sensory impulses from various receptors and is called the main thinking part of the brain.

 • It controls all voluntary actions.